 Changes to Flemish Soil Decree.
 In December 2022, the Flemish Cabinet took steps to implement an executive action (the "Site Decision") designed to expand 3M Belgium's remedial obligations around the Zwijndrecht site.
 On March 31, 2023, the Site Decision was fully approved by the Flemish Cabinet and the Site Decision was published in April 2023.
 While the full impact of the Site Decision remains to be determined, it appears to establish a remediation zone within 5 kilometers of Zwijndrecht and may create a presently undetermined amount of additional financial and remedial obligations for 3M Belgium.
 In June 2023, 3M Belgium submitted a petition for annulment of the Site Decision to the Belgian Council of State.
 In September 2023, the Flemish government submitted its response to the petition.
-3M Belgium filed its final submission responding to the Flemish government of the Netherlands, have intervened and will have the opportunity to submit arguments supporting the Site Decision.
+3M Belgium filed its final submission responding to the Flemish government's arguments in November 2023.
+Various parties purporting to have an interest in the proceeding, including the government of the Netherlands, have intervened and will have the opportunity to submit arguments supporting the Site Decision.

-In July 2023, the Flemish government approved a decree modifying the Flemish Soil Decree to establish a temporary action framework setting soil and groundwater values for evaluation of remediation of PFAS.
+In July 2023, the Flemish government approved a decree modifying the Flemish Soil Decree to establish a temporary action framework setting soil and groundwater values for evaluation of PFAS.
 While the full impact of the temporary action framework remains to be determined, its use of the values in the EU Drinking Water Directive for remediation of groundwater, regardless of whether the groundwater would be used for drinking water, may create a presently undetermined amount of additional financial and remedial obligations for 3M Belgium.
 In December 2023, 3M Belgium submitted a petition for annulment of the temporary action framework to the Belgian Council of State.